vancluever/terraform-provider-acme/docs/resources/certificate.md

   TLS Security Policy extension.
 Certificates with this extension must include a valid OCSP Staple in the TLS handshake for the connection to succeed.
   Defaults to `false`.
 Note that this option has no effect when using an external CSR - it must be enabled in the CSR itself.
+Forces a new resource when changed.

 [ocsp-stapling]: https://letsencrypt.org/docs/integration-guide/#implement-ocsp-stapling